Friday, December 26, 2025

 There were a couple of parties around the pool at night.
 One night there was a staged show with fireworks, another night there was a wedding party.
 That was a small group but they were keen to party hard.

-In other posts I talk about the Street Art work I found and our visit to a local Frida Kohla museum/gallery.
+In other posts I talk about the Street Art work I found and our visit to a local Frida Kahlo museum/gallery.
 There's also a 3D-Museum of Wonders that we went to see downtown.
 We had been to one in Chaing Mai Thailand a few years ago and thought it might be fun.
-Unfortunately the entry fee was way out of line, we declined.
+Unfortunately the entry fee was very expensive, way out of line, and we declined.
+We had a nice lunch at a nearby restaurant.

 From the beach you can see large cruise ships and the resorts on Cozumel; a large island in the distance that shelters Playa del Carmen.
 In the evening the glow from the lights on the island lights the sky.
 At first I thought the large structures on the horizon where mountains on Cozumel.
 It turns out they were the massive, mountainous cruise boats.